North Bay Climate Adaptation Initiative

 Posted byKirsten Feifel

 In 2009, a three-day conference was held on strategies for adapting watershed ecosystems to climate change in the San Francisco Bay Area.
-The conference culminated with the development of the North Bay Climate Adaptation Initiative (NBCAI), a collaborative effort between regional scientists, conservationists, government officials, and interested stakeholders.
+The conference culminated with the development of the North Bay Climate Adaptation Initiative (NBCAI), a collaborative effort between regional scientists, conservation practitioners, government officials, and interested stakeholders.
 The goal of the NBCAI is to promote information exchange and research to develop strategies to effectively adapt the North Bay area to climate change.
-The NBCAI is divided into three working groups that meet monthly: habitat conservation and stewardship; science, technology, and land management nexus; and policy and funding development.

-The actions and outcomes of the NBCAI working groups and the utilization of the San Francisco Bay Area Conservation Commons will be the conduit for implementing this vision.
+The actions and outcomes of the NBCAI working groups were designed to be the conduit for implementing this vision.
 Each of the NBCAI working groups articulate distinct but complementary purposes: